Seesaw-7/stuff/README.md

 Append characters directly to the appropriate row.
 After processing all characters, concatenate the rows.

+### 28 Find the Index of the First Occurance in a String

+do candidate elimination, if sliding window is costly

 ## Graphs

 ### 45 Jump Game II